Immigration Rules part 10: registering with the police

 - (v) as a person exercising access rights to a child resident in the United Kingdom;

-- (vi) as the parent of a Tier 4 (child) student; or
+- (vi) as the Parent of a Child Student; or

 - (vii) following the grant of asylum.